-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for that question.
-The Nunavut Housing Corporation is going to be working with the Department of Finance, and this week the Nunavut Housing Corporation is going to be having a meeting with the Canada Mortgage Housing Corporation in regard to insurance issues.
-That will be this week and of course it is of a concern because of the increasing insurance rates.
+The housing corporation is going to be working with the Department of Finance, and this week the housing corporation is going to have a meeting regarding insurance issues with the (interpretation ends) Canada Mortgage Housing Corporation, (interpretation) which is under the federal government.
+That meeting is scheduled for this week, as the increasing insurance rates are of a concern.
 Thank you, Mr. Speaker.